-The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$49,517, \$42,564 and \$49,330 at December 31, 2018, 2017 and 2016, respectively.
+The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$41.7 million, \$49.5 million and \$42.6 million at December 31, 2019, 2018 and 2017, respectively.
 Under the Agreements, Farmer Mac agrees to purchase loans from the Association in the event of default (typically four months past due), subject to certain conditions, thereby mitigating the risk of loss from covered loans.
 In return, the Association pays Farmer Mac commitment fees based on the outstanding balance of loans covered by the Agreements.
-Such fees, totaling \$220 for 2018, \$217 in 2017 and \$230 in 2016 are reflected in noninterest expense.
+Such fees, totaling \$221 for 2019, \$220 for 2018 and \$217 in 2017 are reflected in noninterest expense.

-In addition to Farmer Mac, credit enhancements with federal government agencies of \$24,285 at year-end 2018, \$19,831 at year-end 2017 and \$17,932 at year-end 2016 were outstanding.
+In addition to Farmer Mac, credit enhancements with federal government agencies of \$22.8 million at year-end 2019, \$24.3 million at year-end 2018 and \$19.8 million at year-end 2017 were outstanding.
 Farm Service Agency (FSA) loan guarantees are utilized when appropriate to manage credit risk.
-Typically, we have a 90% guarantee from the FSA which would insure that our loss on a guaranteed loan would not exceed 10% of the loss in the event that we instituted foreclosure and collected the loan after liquidation of all loan collateral secured.
+Typically, we have a 90 percent guarantee from the FSA which would insure that our loss on a guaranteed loan would not exceed 10 percent of the loss in the event that we instituted foreclosure and collected the loan after liquidation of all loan collateral secured.